hsingh17/Spendings-Tracker/README.md

 This repository holds the code for my spendings tracker app built with Java and React.js

 ## TODO
-- various updates
-  - show currency based on user's locale
-- dashboard -> graphs
-- zoom in/out in line charts

 - settings

   - preferred currency type -> list and save spendings page will need to return the preferred currency types so UI can render correctly
-  - preferred date format
   - delete account functionality -> in reality, we're going to simply set IS_ACTIVE to N

 - maybe add a notes/memo field when adding spendings (would need to remove the unique category constraint)

+- dashboard -> graphs
+- zoom in/out in line charts

 - home page -> cool parallax effect
 - dark/light mode
 - make custom logo